John Patrick (American football)

-John Raymond Patrick (January 16, 1918 – April 29, 2000) was an American professional football blocking back who played for three seasons in the National Football League (NFL) for the Pittsburgh Steelers in 1941, 1945, and 1946.
-He played college football for Penn State before being selected by the Philadelphia Eagles in the 12th round of the 1941 NFL draft.
+John Raymond Patrick (January 16, 1918 – April 29, 2000) was an American professional football player who was a blocking back for three seasons in the National Football League (NFL) for the Pittsburgh Steelers in 1941, 1945, and 1946.
+He played college football for the Penn State Nittany Lions before being selected by the Philadelphia Eagles in the 12th round of the 1941 NFL draft.
 His rights were transferred to the Steelers due to the events later referred to as the Pennsylvania Polka.
 He served in World War II for the United States Army before rejoining the Steelers in 1945.